ClausStolz/SmartEnums/readme.md

 Now you add custom fields in enumeration.

-An attribute can store not only value types, but also more complex structures.
+An attribute can store expressions.
+It's means that you can hold simple value types, `typeof()` expressions and other `enum`.
 ```csharp
 public enum Gender
 {